-The Service for self-determined life (DSL - Dienststelle für Selbstbestimmtes Leben) is a public institution for exercising duties in the disabilities area.
+The Department for Self-Determined Living is a public institution for exercising duties in the disabilities area.

-Since 1990 the Department of the German-speaking Community for People with Disabilities (DPB) has been responsible for matters for people with disabilities living in the German-speaking Community of Belgium.
+Since 1990 the Department of the German-speaking Community for People with Disabilities (Dienststelle für Personen mit Behinderung) has been responsible for matters for people with disabilities living in the German-speaking Community of Belgium.
 It has later been renamed into its current name, Department for Self-determined Living.

 The aim of their work is to empower people with disabilities to lead an independent and self-determined life and to also sustainably improve their options for active participation in all areas of society. (“It is normal to be different!”)

-The German-speaking Community Job Centre (Arbeitsamt der Deutschsprachigen Gemeinschaft)
+The German-speaking Community Job Center (Arbeitsamt der Deutschsprachigen Gemeinschaft, ADG)

-The job centre provides a range of services with the superordinate objective of contributing to a labour market in the German-speaking Community that functions as well as possible.
+The Job Center provides a range of services with the superordinate objective of contributing to a labour market in the German-speaking Community that functions as well as possible.
 They apply both to the supply and the demand side of the labour market and are directed in the first instance to jobseekers and employers as well as in the case of vocational guidance also to young people.
-Furthermore the job centre plays a part in the evaluation and provision of information on all aspects of the labour market.
+Furthermore the Job Center plays a part in the evaluation and provision of information on all aspects of the labour market.

-The Volkshochschule-Bildungsinstitut NPO is an educational institution of the Christian Labour Movement (CAB) and sees itself as a socio-political educational institution in interaction with regimes, with the powerful in industry and politics.
+The Adult Education Institute Eupen is an educational institution of the Christian Labour Movement (Christliche Arbeiterbewegung, CAB) and sees itself as a socio-political educational institution in interaction with regimes, with the powerful in industry and politics.
 Political education also means guiding those participating towards critical analysis in their socio-political environment to thus create the condition for the capacity to exercise political rights.